Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 TermDefinition

 Civil Penalty NoticeA formal notice issued by the Home Office when an employer is found to have employed one or more individuals who do not have the legal right to work in the UK.
-It states the amount owed, calculation, and deadlines for objection or payment.
+It states the amount owed, the calculation used and the deadlines for objection or payment.

 Statutory ExcuseThe employer’s legal defence against a civil penalty.
-It applies when prescribed right to work checks have been correctly carried out before employment begins and, where required, rechecked before visa expiry.
+It applies where prescribed right to work checks have been carried out correctly before employment begins and, where required, repeated before visa expiry.

-Right to Work CheckThe verification process employers must complete before hiring, using one of three methods: manual, online, or digital checks via a certified Identity Service Provider for British and Irish passport holders.
+Right to Work CheckThe verification process employers must complete before hiring, using one of the prescribed methods: manual checks, online checks or digital checks via a certified Identity Service Provider for British and Irish passport holders.

 Referral NoticeThe initial notification that the Home Office is considering issuing a civil penalty following an investigation into potential illegal working.

-Information RequestA formal request from the Home Office inviting an employer to submit evidence within a set deadline, usually ten days.
+Information RequestA formal request from the Home Office inviting an employer to submit evidence within a set deadline.
 Timely cooperation can reduce penalty amounts.

 Warning NoticeAn outcome available for first-time breaches where the Home Office accepts that right to work systems are generally effective.
 No financial penalty is imposed, but future breaches attract higher penalties.

 Fast Payment OptionA 30% reduction available for first penalties if payment is made in full within 21 days.
-Instalment plans do not qualify for this discount.
+Instalment plans do not qualify for this reduction.

 ObjectionThe first opportunity to challenge a Civil Penalty Notice.
-Employers must file in writing within 28 days of the date of the Civil Penalty Notice (or as specified on your notice), providing evidence to support their grounds for review.
+Employers must file in writing within 28 days of the due date specified in the Civil Penalty Notice, providing evidence to support their grounds for review.

-Active CooperationProviding requested evidence promptly, usually within ten days of an Information Request, and assisting the Home Office during investigation.
-Worth a £5,000 per worker reduction in penalty.
+Active cooperationProviding requested evidence promptly within the deadline stated in the Information Request and assisting the Home Office during an investigation.
+This can result in a £5,000 per worker reduction in the penalty.

-Employer Checking ServiceA Home Office service that confirms a person’s right to work when documents are unavailable, such as during a pending visa application or appeal.
+Employer Checking ServiceA Home Office service that confirms a person’s right to work when documents or online records are unavailable, such as during a pending visa application or appeal.

 Positive Verification NoticeThe document issued by the Employer Checking Service confirming a temporary right to work for six months while a decision on the worker’s immigration status is pending.